mckinsey/vizro/vizro-ai/docs/pages/explanation/faq.md

 ## How can I customize my model?

-`model` parameter of `VizroAI` accepts instantiated model, allowing users to customize it as needed.
+The `model` parameter of `VizroAI` accepts an instantiated `ChatOpenAI` model, allowing users to customize it as needed.

 !!! example "model customization"